collegiatedev/SalesHub/README.md

 # [SalesHub](https://www.notion.so/collegiate/SalesHub-3748bb21fbb249449288da23eb131611)

 SalesHub is a platform for our Sales Team to manage different stages of our Accelerator Program.
-It is built on top of Notion and Google Drive.
+It is built on top of Notion, Tally Forms, Cal.com, and Google Drive.

 The platform is divided into 3 main parts: